pamtrak06/edjanger/README.md

 Bash as non-login interactive shell will load ~/.bashrc Bash as non-login non-interactive shell will load the configuration specified in environment variable $BASH_ENV

-Aadd lines at the bottom of one of the following files:
+Add lines at the bottom of one of the following files:
 ```bash
 echo "source {edocker path}/edocker.alias" >> /etc/profile
 ```